Consumer involvement at Ngala

 Ngala partners with Telethon Kids Institute to offer a community advisory group for parents and caregivers of infants and young children aged 0-6 years.
 Group members have their say about early childhood research and services at Ngala and Telethon Kids Institute.

 Membership is open to any parent or caregiver with a child aged 0-6 years.
-No specific skills or experience is required, and you may or may not be receiving Ngala’s services.
+No specific skills or experience is required, meetings are held quarterly, either online or in-person.

-Meetings are held quarterly.
-Members receive an honorarium of $60.00 per meeting.
+Members will be reimbursed in line with Consumer and Community Health Research Network Guidelines.
 Training opportunities are also available via the Telethon Kids Institute CONNECT Consumer Network.